chuxgs/scrapy-lab/README.md

 ### Task 6.2: Obtain a subset of the movie industry to do some research

-**Q62**: We added the code of the imdb spider to our scrapy-lab respository and the imdb.json with the results to the correspondign Lab7 folder.

-As the imdb webpage follows a rather well organized html structure, the first step of the exercise which consisted in extracting the actors_names of a movie, their ids, and roles, was rather simple.
+**Q62**: As the imdb webpage follows a rather well organized html structure, the first step of the exercise which consisted in extracting the actors_names of a movie, their ids, and roles, was rather simple.

 The next step, which included visiting the authors pages to scrap some of their data such as the height was a bit more complicated.